-135. There is a general weakness in documenting lessons and good practices from projects, including the projects focusing on climate change.
+134. ccess and reference to documents by various stakeholders, the project will support the opularizing the existing frameworks (i.e. policies, Ordinances and by-laws).
+For this case, popula ed.There is a general weakness in documenting lessons and good practices from projects, including the projects focusing on climate change.
 Besides, the little that is documented is not adequately disseminated and read by the recipients.
 Learning and adopting climate change solutions by the most vulnerable communities can be enhanced by cross-exchange of information and touring and/or visiting as well as learning from successful innovative adaptation projects.
 However, due to limited financial resources to execute such ventures impedes efforts of taking forward such well-meaning planned activities.
-The proposed project will focus on facilitating experience sharing and cross-learning through study tours/exchange visits to innovative climate change adaptation interventions.
+The proposed project will focus on facilitating experience sharing and cross-learning through study tours/exchange visits to innevative climate change adaptation interventions.
 The project will also facilitate learning events in climate change adaptation.
 Efforts to document lessons, good practices, and climate related case studies and disseminate them for replication and up-scaling will also be facilitated by the project.
 Similarly, to aid wide access and reference to documents by various stakeholders, the project will support the efforts of popularizing the existing frameworks (i.e. policies, Ordinances and by-laws).
 For this case, popular versions of new and existing policies, Ordinances and by-laws will be prepared and distributed.